 Let’s get to it.

-And Google research suggests that page load should be in a blink of the eye because this less than 0.05 seconds of load times bring an illusion of an instant load.
-So, for each blink of the eye a page load, because this time helps users maintain a seamless flow of thought and what’s more important they won’t get angry (like the red friend mentioned above), meaning they won’t get stressed.
+And Google research suggests that page load should be in the blink of an eye because less than 0.05 seconds of load times bring an illusion of an instant load.
+So, for each blink of an eye a page load, because this time helps users maintain a seamless flow of thought and what’s more important they won’t get angry (like the red friend mentioned above), meaning they won’t get stressed.
 People already face enough stress every day, at least they can have a nice loaded web page.

 You know what’s even more interesting?
-A typical user will spend a couple of more minutes on a website that has the ultimate page speed and irrelevant content (for them irrelevant) then wait a few more seconds for slow but great sites to respond.
+A typical user will spend a couple of more minutes on a website that has the ultimate page speed and irrelevant content (for them irrelevant) then wait a few more seconds for slow-loading pages with great content to respond.

 Considering the fact that there are many, many websites in the sea of the Internet, users will most likely just go to another source and find the information somewhere else.
 This can sadly lead to potential customer losses.